 Comprehensive Psychoeducational Evaluation

 What to expect for your evaluation depends on your unique situation.
-The Achievement Advantage team will walk you through what to expect when you initially schedule your appointment, and will be there to answer any questions you may have throughout the process.
+The Achievement Advantage team will walk you through what to expect when you initially schedule your appointment, and we will be there to answer any questions you may have throughout the process.
 Typically, we start with a short phone call where you can describe your concerns and we can make recommendations on how to move forward.
 A comprehensive psychoeducational evaluation typically includes an hour-long intake interview with the parent and/or client, two assessment sessions with the client, and an hour-long feedback session with the parent and/or client.
 The testing sessions can vary in length depending on the assessment battery being used, but typically lasts several hours.
 Feedback sessions take place after the report has been written, usually around 3 weeks since the last assessment has been completed.

 Testing for the Orton-Gillingham Assessments generally occurs during one assessment session lasting several hours.
 This type of assessment also includes an hour-long feedback session with the parent and/or client.

 If you are receiving a customized assessment, our team will let you know what steps you might expect depending on the type of assessment you need.